cloudhead/nakamoto/README.md

   forbid any unsafe code.

-* __Efficiency__: blockchain synchronization should be done as efficiently as possible, with low memory and disk overhead.
+* __Efficiency__: blockchain synchronization should be done as efficiently as possible, with low memory, disk and bandwidth overhead.
 We target resource-constrained environments, such as mobile.

 * __Privacy__: when possible, privacy-preserving techniques should be employed.
-  For example, *Client Side Block Filtering* (BIP 157/158) should be used over bloom filters (BIP 37) to ensure user privacy.
+  *Client Side Block Filtering* (BIP 157/158) should be used over bloom filters (BIP 37) to ensure user privacy and provide censorship resistance.

 ## Usage